epage/cargo-script-mvs/0000-cargo-script.md

 fn main() {}
 ````
-- The first line post-shebang-stripping is 3+ backticks, then capture all content until a matching pair of backticks on a dedicated line.
+- The first line post-shebang-stripping is 3+ backticks with a `cargo` infostring, then capture all content until a matching pair of backticks on a dedicated line.
 This would be captured into a `#![frontmatter(info = "cargo", content = "..."]`.  `frontmatter` attribute is reserved for crate roots.
 The 3+ with matching pair is a "just in case" a TOML multi-line string has that syntax in it)
 - Future evolution: Allow `cargo` being the default `info` string
 - Future evolution: Allow any `info` string with cargo checking for `content.starts_with(["cargo", "cargo,"])`
-- Future evolution: Allow `frontmatter` attribute on any module
+- Future evolution: Allow this `frontmatter` attribute on any module

 Benefits
 - Visually/syntactically lightweight